itsapi/web-design/README.md

 >
 > OK, I'll finish up the CMS then it should be nearly there.
 >
 > Oliver

+M:
+> Hello,
+> I've fixed up the navigation and shuffled the header around a bit, is this
+> more like what you wanted, or do you want me to make them bigger?
+> Oliver

+C:
+> Oliver, this is perfect!
+I did have a conversation with one of the banks
+> that I am pitching this idea to, they suggested we add a 'FAQs" tab at the
+> top.
+Would you be able to drop that in?
+Aside from that one point, I think
+> this will work.
+> Michael

+C:
+> Oliver, Sorry for not getting back to you sooner, I smashed my phone and was
+> dealing with in-laws all weekend.
+The site looks amazing, I really don't
+> know what to say.
+I really don't have any other suggestions, only one small
+> note from an associate of mine, would it be possible to add a FAQ link
+> between "Product" and "Blog".
+Other than that, seriously, this is perfect.

+C:
+> Oliver, It has been awhile since your last message, so i thought I would
+> follow up with you to see how things are going.
+Also, if you are getting too
+> busy to continue work on this project, I would be more than happy to take
+> what you have already created.
+I think you did an amazing job.
+> Let me know, Michael

+M:
+> Hello, I'm very sorry for not getting back to you, I had some stuff to get
+> done, but I'm ready to get back to work on your site now.
+At this point is
+> there anything else you want me to implement other than the CMS?
+> Oliver

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *